iNavFlight/inav/docs/SITL/RealFlight.md

 Supported are RealFlight 9.5S and RealFlight Evolution, NOT RealFlight-X.

 RealFlight is very well suited to simulate the model flight specific aspects.
-Autolaunch and the mixers can be set in INAV.
+Autolaunch and the mixers can be used.
 However, since the sceneries do not correspond to a real environment, the GPS data must be "faked".
 The position is always shown somewhere in southern Nevada ;).
 GPS data and flight modes work fine though, only for missions with waypoints it is of course not ideal.

+## Joystick
+In the settings, calibrate the joystick, set it up and assign the axes in the same order as in INAV.
+Channel 1 (Aileron) in RealFlight is Cannel 1 (Aileron in INAV) and so on.

 ## General settings
 Under Settings / Physics / Quality Switch on "RealFlight Link enabled".